Windy-j/interfaceDoc/Interface docking of service provider stock.md

 | pnCode        | String           | yes| Part No# |
 | stockQuantity        | integer           | yes| Quantity in stock：100 |

-When the code code is 0, it means successful return，
+When the code is 0, it means successful return，

 >  Example of successful return：